jack-avery/discovery/README.md

 ### Running

-The ideal end-goal of this project is such so that users can simply:

 1. Clone the repository: `git clone https://github.com/jack-avery/discovery`
 2. Set environment variables in the `docker-compose.yml` file
 3. Copy the sample Caddyfile to `conf/caddy/Caddyfile` and configure the Caddy domain.
 For local development, `localhost` will work.